Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: Explanations in autonomous driving

 As explainees are classified based on their domain knowledge and needs, explanations and their design and evaluation techniques also vary depending on the context and knowledge of the category of explainees.
-In fact, explanation construction is one of the major challenges in current explainable AI research.
-Zablocki et al. \cite{zablocki2021explainability} define four ``W'' questions in explainable AI-based autonomous driving: 1) Who needs explanations?
+In fact, explanation construction is one of the major challenges in current XAI research.
+Zablocki et al. \cite{zablocki2021explainability} define four ``W'' questions in XAI-based autonomous driving: 1) Who needs explanations?
 2) Why are explanations needed?
-3) What kind of explanations can be generated?, and 4) When should explanations be delivered?
-In general, explanations in AI can be distinguished based on their \textit{derivation category} and \textit{classification}.
-Some of the early practical studies applied explanations to automated collaborative filtering systems \cite{herlocker2000explaining} and knowledge-intensive case-based reasoning systems \cite{roth2004explanations}.
-Another empirical approach attempted to derive explanations based on some intelligibility types \cite{lim2009assessing} and used ``why,'' ``why not,'' ``what if,'' and ``how to'' type explanations for causality filtering.
-In a recent study, Liao et al. \cite{liao2020questioning} interviewed twenty user-interface and design practitioners working in different areas of AI to understand users’ explanatory requirements.
-By doing so, they have attempted to find the gaps in the interviewers’ products and developed \textit {a question bank}: the authors represent users’ needs as questions so that users may potentially ask about the outcomes produced by an AI system.
-Overall, the stakeholder needs-based explanation design can be viewed as one of the promising approaches.
+3) What kind of explanations can be generated? and 4) When should explanations be delivered?
+In general, explanations in AI can be distinguished